-Welcome to the Hampshire College Procurement Credit Card Program.
-The ProCard is a procurement tool that is an alternative to the existing College procurement/payment processes, and provides an efficient and effective method to purchase and pay for consumable commodities of low dollar value.
-The card is a MasterCard credit card, backed by JP Morgan Chase.
-This user guide outlines the benefits of the ProCard program to you, the cardholder, as well as to your department and the College.
-It also provides you with information that you will need to use the card.
-The ProCard concept is designed to delegate authority and responsibility, and to enable you quickly and conveniently to make small purchases of approved commodities directly from those vendors that accept MasterCard.
+Welcome to the Hampshire College Purchasing Card Program: a MasterCard credit card, backed by JPMorgan Chase.
+This user guide outlines the benefits of the purchasing card program to you, the cardholder, as well as to your department and the College.
+It also provides you with information that you will need to use the card and your responsibilities as a cardholder.
+The purchasing card concept is designed to delegate authority and responsibility, and to enable you quickly and conveniently to make small purchases of approved commodities directly from those vendors that accept MasterCard.
 The program was created with the help of many staff members, and is designed to meet your needs and those of the College.

-Single purchase limit beginning at $1000 (example)
+Single purchase limit beginning at $1,000 (example)

 Spend per month beginning at $5,000 (example)

 The cardholder, with permission of the cardholder's administrator, may request an increase or decrease on the cardholder's card based on individual needs.
 If the transaction limits established for the card are exceeded, the card will be declined.
 Splitting a transaction in order to avoid one's single transaction limit is not allowed.

 Only one account number and object code may be applied to each purchasing card as a default.
 Charges may, however, be moved to other valid campus accounts and object codes by authorized individuals who have access to the reallocation screens on the JPMorgan Chase Smartdata website.

 The following items are not Hampshire College-authorized purchases: